Unlacquered Brass Kitchen Faucet (aka Living Finish)

 Yes!
 You can give your uncoated brass a patina by using vinegar and salt or a brass ager.

-Anything with acidity including tomatoes, citrus juice, toothpaste, etc will tarnish brass – often in a way that feels uneven and unwanted.
+- Anything with acidity including tomatoes, citrus juice, toothpaste, etc will tarnish brass.
 A powdered brass polish or soft cleanser can renew the finish in just a few minutes.
-Be careful to protect surrounding surfaces, especially marble.

-If you want to restore it and make it shine, you can get the step by step tutorials and tips to polish unlacquered brass here.
+- If you want to restore it and make it shine, learn about our favorite brass polish and techniques.

 Sources